 Lakeshore Nature Preserve

-The Lakeshore Nature Preserve remains open but all events, including fire circle reservations, are canceled until further notice.
+The Lakeshore Nature Preserve remains open from sunrise to sunset but all events, including fire circle reservations, are canceled until further notice.
 Trails and paths in the Preserve, including on Picnic Point, are open but all fire circles are closed to support social distancing.

 For public health, please stay home if you feel unwell, practice social distancing, and wash/sanitize your hands regularly.